idxbroker/customtemplates/macros/ListingSearchMacros.md

 As these may be referenced by macros below.

 Logical twig elements such as ```{% if not middleware %}``` are not included as they do not return html elements.
 Nor are block definitions or spacesless.
+Nor are inline macros as they are self describing.

 | Macro        | Creates